 Since slow is certainly not a word used to describe anything related to hummingbirds, she started to reevaluate.
 Hummingbirds flap their wings up to 90 times and flick their tongues into flowers up to 18 times every second, so it must mean they have a faster method than capillary action!
 Turns out they don’t suck the nectar at all.

 Decades after her initial skepticism, Rubega hired a student to help her research the mysterious feeding habits of hummingbirds.
 They began by meticulously crafting artificial flowers made with clear glass sides so they could film hummingbirds’ tongues dipping into an authentic ratio of nectar with specialty high-speed cameras.
 After reviewing the footage frame by frame, they discovered the long-held beliefs about hummingbirds using their tongues to suck up nectar were inaccurate.

 In a video made by National Geographic (above), you can see the amazing truth that they uncovered.
-As it turns out, hummingbirds have forked tongues with hair-like fibers.
-When the tongue dips into nectar, it automatically separates.
-The forked tongue automatically zips closed as the tongue pulls back, pulling nectar back into the beak with it.
+As it turns out, hummingbirds have forked tongues with hair-like fibers called lamellae.
+When the tongue dips into the nectar, it automatically separates.
+The forked tongue and lamellae automatically zip closed as the tongue pulls back, pulling nectar back into the beak with it.
 Rather than sucking the nectar, their tongue is essentially, grabbing and trapping nectar, carrying it into their mouths.
 As their tongue flicks back out for another mouthful, the action pushes the nectar toward their throat, kind of like a pump.

 Even more amazing is the fact that this action is completely passive.
 Once the hummingbird has flicked its tongue out, the rest of the process happens automatically as the tongue hits liquid.
 This means their feeding capabilities require very little energy and are extremely efficient, leaving more energy for their fast-paced flying.